Under the leadership of the renowned researcher, the Institute aims to further expand its international appeal.

 © GIGA / Claudia Höhne

-13 September 2019 – Prof. Dr. Amrita Narlikar has been won over for a second term: The Board of Trustees of the GIGA German Institute of Global and Area Studies has reappointed the Institute’s President for another five years.
+13 September 2019 – Prof. Dr. Amrita Narlikar has been won over for a second term: The Board of Trustees of the German Institute for Global and Area Studies (GIGA) has reappointed the Institute’s President for another five years.
 The Trustees acknowledged and appreciated the positive developments the GIGA has shown in her previous term as a world-recognised institution for research and advice in the area of international politics.